Bob Wells (American football)

-Robert Leroy Wells Jr. (August 4, 1945 – August 7, 1994) was an American football offensive tackle.
+Robert Leroy Wells Jr. (August 4, 1945 – August 7, 1994) was an American professional football offensive tackle.

 Wells was born in New York City in 1945 and attended Lucy Craft Laney High School in Augusta, Georgia.
-He played college football at Johnson C. Smith University in Charlotte, North Carolina, and was selected by the San Diego Chargers in the 15th round of the 1968 NFL Draft.
+He played college football at Johnson C. Smith University in Charlotte, North Carolina, and was selected by the San Diego Chargers in the 15th round of the 1968 NFL/AFL draft.
 He appeared in 20 games for the Chargers, two of them as a starter, from 1968 to 1970.
 He also played for the Houston Texans of the World Football League in 1974.